macressler/eventuate/src/sphinx/reference/event-log.rst

 Disaster recovery also deletes invalid snapshots, in case they survived the disaster.
 Invalid snapshots are those that cover lost events.

-A complete reference of ``eventuate.disaster-recovery.*`` configuration options is given in section :ref:`configuration`.
+A complete reference of ``eventuate.log.recovery.*`` configuration options is given in section :ref:`configuration`.
 The example application also implements :ref:`example-disaster-recovery`.

 .. note::
    Installing a storage backup is a separate administrative task that is not covered by running ``recover()``.